 People can get hurt in a variety of circumstances.
 From slipping and falling on someone else’s property to vehicle collisions, an accident can leave someone with physical pain and new financial stress.

 Fortunately, if your injuries were caused by another person, you may have grounds to file a claim with the help of a DuBois personal injury lawyer.
 A personal injury lawyer could provide advice and support through every step of the case.

-There are three main categories of injury claims: intentional torts, negligence, and strict liability.
+There are three main categories of injury claims in DuBois: intentional torts, negligence, and strict liability.
 These categories have different requirements that must be met to recover compensation from the at-fault person.

 Intentional torts are injuries inflicted by someone deliberately.
 For example, a physical altercation on the street is an intentional tort because the attacker intended to cause harm.
 A victim must prove that the defendant caused the injuries purposefully or had knowledge that his or her actions could result in injury.